spiffe/spiffe/standards/SPIFFE_Filesystem_Delivery.md

 ## 2. Credential Folder {#credential-folder}

 A credential folder contains:
-* A single credential bundle, named `credential-bundle.private-key.pem`
+* A single credential bundle, named `credential-bundle.private-key.x509.pem`
-* One or more trust bundles, named `<trust-domain>.spiffe-trust-bundle.pem`
+* One or more trust bundles, named `<trust-domain>.spiffe-trust-bundle.x509.pem`

 A credential folder MAY contain other files and directories, used by the provisioning system for internal tracking or platform-specific features.
 The